vedantkadam/blockchain_miniproject/README.md

 ## To run the app
 1. run `npm install` to install dependencies

 2. Then migrate a contract to Ganache, contract can be found in the `contracts` folder.
-It's called `CourseMarketplace.sol`
+It's called `CourseMarketplace.sol` run the command `truffle compile`

 * To migrate the contract run `truffle migrate` in the terminal while Ganache network is setup and running.